sinahsnn/Human-Pose-estimation/README.md

 - 07 Left Lower Arm: between joints 10 & 11
 - 08 Head: between joints 12 & 13
 - 09 Torso: between joints mean of 2 & 3 and mean of 8 & 9
+## Metrics
+### PCP :
+The PCP criterion means organ detection rate.
+We say that an organ is diagnosed when the distance between the two joints of its two ends from the main location of the joints is less than half the length of the organ.
+In this project, we have chosen the detection condition in such a way that both corresponding joints are less than half the length of the limb from their exact location.
+As mentioned in the article, the problem with this criterion is that if the length of the limb is small, the probability of the limb being detected is high.
+### PDJ :
+The PDJ criterion is determined for each joint.
+First, the length of the torso, which is almost the largest organ among these 10 organs, is calculated, and if the error distance of each joint is less than a percentage of this length, this joint is recognized as detected.